Anna Lührmann

 Anna Lührmann (born 14 June 1983) is a German political scientist and politician of Alliance 90/The Greens who has been serving as a member of the Bundestag since the 2021 German federal election.

-In addition to her work in parliament, she has been Minister of State at the Federal Foreign Office in the Scholz cabinet since 8 December 2021.
+In addition to her work in parliament, Lührmann served as Minister of State at the Federal Foreign Office in the government of Chancellor Olaf Scholz from 2021 to 2025.

 Lührmann became the youngest-ever member of the Bundestag in 2002, as well as the youngest member of Parliament in the world.
 As an academic, she later served as the deputy director of the V-Dem Institute and assistant professor at the University of Gothenburg.
 She returned to politics in 2021, representing the Rheingau-Taunus – Limburg constituency in the Bundestag.

 Early life and political career

 Born in Lich, Hesse, then part of West Germany, Lührmann first became involved in Germany's Green Party at thirteen and her election came after a fast career in the youth organisation Grün-Alternatives Jugendbündnis.